 Therefore, the PAS device is one of several tools for determining whether a motorist should be arrested for a DUI, while the stationary breath screening instrument at the police station is used to establish a criminal case against the defendant.

 PAS Devices and Implied Consent

 You are not required to submit a breath sample for analysis by a PAS device under most state implied consent laws, which are applicable to the evidentiary BAC test taken after an arrest.
 But there are exceptions.
 In California, for instance, drivers who are under 21 can lose their license for a whole year if a PAS device shows a BAC of just 0.01 percent.
 Florida law is similar, imposing 50 hours of public service (and license suspension until service is completed) for drivers under 21 who refuse to submit to a PAS test.

 However, the fact that you declined to provide a breath sample during a roadside field sobriety test can indeed be used against you in court if the case goes to trial, even if the result of such a test could not be admitted.
 Such a denial could be seen by the jury as an attempt to evade arrest, similar to gargling mouthwash immediately after a traffic stop.

 Getting stopped and arrested for a DUI is a stressful experience, regardless of whether you actually committed the crime.
 Everyone has the right to an attorney and their day in court.
-Make sure you know the law and your rights as a defendant with a free evaluation of your DUI case from an experienced attorney today.
+Make sure you know the law and your rights -- such as the legal significance of a PAS device -- from an experienced DUI attorney near you today.